Gain access to cutting-edge spine treatments from premier surgery centers in Florida. Consult with a spine and orthopedic expert today.

 If you’re experiencing neck pain and want a lasting solution to alleviate your symptoms, a surgical procedure that may prove helpful is posterior cervical fusion with instrumentation.
-Orthopedic surgeons utilize the technique to help stabilize the spine and alleviate painful spinal cord movement or compression.
+Orthopedic surgeons utilize the technique to help stabilize the spine and alleviate painful spinal cord movement or compression by accessing the posterior cervical spine.
+This procedure is particularly effective in cases of spinal cord compression, where repositioning the lamina can alleviate pressure on the spinal cord.

 It’s recommended for patients who need further spinal stabilization or as part of a different posterior cervical procedure, such as laminectomy.
 Learn what posterior cervical fusion with instrumentation is, what the process entails, and how it can help you.
 Our team at Orthopedic & Laser Spine Surgery can help you answer any questions you may have and get you the treatment you need to mitigate neck pain.